PUNCH-Cyber/cage-4-submissions/README.md

 We fixed this by manually identifying the correct indexes where each action type should start and sorting the padded action space accordingly.

 ### Training
 We trained our agents using the [RLLib PPO](https://docs.ray.io/en/latest/rllib/rllib-algorithms.html#ppo) implementation.
+As mentioned above, we trained a shared policy across all agents.

 **Implementation:** [./punch_file_info_ppo](./punch_file_info_ppo)